h3poteto/megalodon/README.md

 [![npm](https://img.shields.io/npm/dm/megalodon)](https://www.npmjs.com/package/megalodon)
 [![NPM](https://img.shields.io/npm/l/megalodon)](/LICENSE.txt)

-A Mastodon and Pleroma API Client library for node.js and browser.
+A Mastodon, Pleroma and Misskey API Client library for node.js and browser.
 It provides REST API and streaming methods.
+By using this library, you can take Mastodon, Pleroma and Misskey with the same interface.

 ## Features